gSchool/ada-developer-skills/03-unit3-roundtable-guides/03-wk15-testing-adagrams.md

-# Thursday 12/10: Testing and JS Adagrams
+# Friday 12/11: Testing and JS Adagrams

 Please [submit a question](https://airtable.com/shrOEPwWbMZXxXlTt) the day before the roundtable discussion group.